ytechie/ytechie-blog/src/documents/draft-posts/how-we-produce-the-msdevshow-podcast/index.html.md

 Short version: trim, Auphonic processing, truncate silence, finishing touches.

 First, I use [Audacity](http://audacity.sourceforge.net/) to trim the tracks.
 Audacity is free software that works amazingly well.
-They always have some pre-show and post-show chat, so I cut them down to the meat, and make them all the same length.
+There is always some pre-show and post-show chat, so I cut them down to the meat, and make them all the same length.

-Next, is noise reduction.
+Next is noise reduction.
 This is an area that can eat up a lot of time if you let it.
 In the early episodes, I did minimal manual edits.
 As I started to desire higher quality, I found myself spending more and more time on editing.
 We're not talking about major edits, it was more about removing breaths, clicks, etc. I was getting desperate to cut this down.
 I was willing to try anything.
 I even tried Adobe Audition, but it is obvious that it wasn't really designed to edit a podcast.
 Don't get me wrong, it's fully capable, it's just not optimized for a podcast workflow.

 Then, a miracle.
 I found a website called [Auphonic](https://auphonic.com/).
 It's unbelievable at processing audio.
 It has amazing noise reduction, which is key for guests since they don't have gates.
 It also intelligently focuses on the track of the person that is speaking, and attenuates the other voices.
 This is amazingly effective.
 Other than our gate, this is the only audio processing we do.
 This software is good enough that you could skip the compressor/gate/limiter completely.
 It works fine if you have 1 track, but even better if you have separate tracks for each speaker.
 All of the settings we use for the show have been saved as a preset, so it takes less than 60 seconds to submit a processing job.